Cossack raids: Sea raids

 Piracy in the Black Sea was rare until Cossacks began to conduct sea raids.
 Until the mid-16th century, Ottoman superiority in the sea was undisputed.
-However, this changed with frequent sea raids by the Cossacks after the 1550s.
-Ottoman officials viewed the beginning of Cossack sea raiding with massive concern about the outbreak of banditry in the Black Sea.
+However, this changed with frequent Cossack sea raids after the 1550s.
+Ottoman officials viewed the onset of Cossack sea raiding with great concern, fearing an outbreak of banditry in the Black Sea.
 Cossacks were significantly more organized than typical bandits and were capable of adapting to harsh frontier conditions and using the environment to their benefit, which allowed them to harass an Empire as large as the Ottomans.
 In addition, Cossack society attracted diverse sets of individuals, from escaped serfs to mercenaries and dissenters of neighboring Empires, which found the ungoverned Wild Fields appealing.

-For the Cossacks, sea raiding was economically effective as they had developed a sort of "water culture" due to living near rivers.
+For the Cossacks, sea raiding was economically effective because they had developed a sort of "water culture" from living near rivers.
 Their boats, named chaikas, closely resembled upgraded Viking ships.
 Cossacks could call up to 300 chaikas for a campaign, which had greater mobility than Ottoman ships.
 Cossacks on their chaikas were active in the Black Sea.

 French military engineer Vasseur de Beauplan provided his account of Cossack sailing: